-When a person is born they have innate immunity which involves natural defences in the immune system.
+When a person is born they have innate immunity which involves natural defenses in the immune system.
 It differs from adaptive immunity which we only develop after an infection of vaccination when the body builds immunity to fight a specific infection.
 Innate immunity is nonspecific while adaptive immunity is specific to a particular pathogen.
 Inflammation is part of the innate immune response.

 Infections, wounds, or any damaged tissue would not be able to heal without our bodily inflammatory responses.
 Chronic inflammation, however, is dangerous.
 It can lead to several diseases and conditions.
 In severe cases, it can lead to some cancers and rheumatoid arthritis.
 If inflammation persists longer than necessary it begins to cause more harm than benefit.